Witiko/doctoral-thesis/main.md

-Math information retrieval techniques for structural and semantic matching rely on neural representations (token embeddings) of natural language words and math symbols that are not only accurate, but also fast to train and use.
+Math information retrieval techniques for structural and semantic matching rely on neural representations (token embeddings) of natural language words and math symbols that are not only accurate but also fast to train and use.

 In this section, I will report the results of my experiments in learning fast token embeddings: